Virus, Floyd death merge in brutal blow to Black well-being

 “I don’t know if I’m angry or am just numb to it,” Watson said.

-She recently had her first appointment with her heart doctor since the pandemic hit, and was told her increasing fatigue may be from the leaky valve.
+Her doctor thinks her increasing fatigue may be from the leaky valve.
 She understands that COVID-19 cases are more urgent but the delays are frustrating.

-Meantime, she has watched the news, seen the protests on TV, heard about them trashing the local pharmacy.
-She supports the cause but not the property damage.
+Meantime, she has seen the protests on TV and supports the cause but not the property damage.

-The Floyd death “is the same as it has always been.
-We’ve always had prejudice.”
-The difference is now “everyone is recording everything they see.’’

 She’s been racially targeted, not by police but by strangers who disparage her white boyfriend with racist terms and by elderly neighbors in her apartment building who deride “you people” and won’t ride with her in the elevator.